Have you ever been told by your doctor that the pertussis vaccine (the “p” in DTaP & Tdap) can make you an asymptomatic carrier of whooping cough?

 P.S.
 This doesn’t even cover the evidence of harm from these aluminum-containing vaccines, nor the DTP vaccine which contained both mercury and aluminum, and was in use for *decades* prior to it being discontinued due to a massive amount of lawsuits over it causing severe vaccine injuries.

-AND in case you think we can trust the World Health Organization, just know that despite experts discovering that the DTP is literally killing children in developing nations as we speak (I know a family who lost their healthy 2 month old 10 hrs after receiving it, this past June – it actually increases mortality), the WHO continues to recommend its use in the rest of the developing world while it was discontinued here in the US in the mid 80s.
+AND in case you think we can trust the World Health Organization, just know that despite experts discovering that the DTP vaccine is literally killing children in developing nations as we speak (research has found that 3-5 month olds who receive the DTP vaccine have a 10x increased risk of dying than if they did not receive the vaccine, and I know a family who lost their healthy 2 month old 10 hrs after receiving it, in June 2020), the WHO continues to recommend its use in the rest of the developing world while it was discontinued here in the US in the late 80s.

 Acellular pertussis vaccines protect against disease but fail to prevent infection and transmission in a nonhuman primate model. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3896208/pdf/pnas.201314688.pdf